CMSTrackerDPG/certifier/docs/deployment.rst

     "master"
 11. add GitHub credentials at "Source Secret" if the repository is private
-12. uncheck "Secure route"
+12. check "Secure route"
+13. set "TLS Termination" to "Edge"
+14. set "Insecure Traffic" to "Redirect"
-13. click on "CREATE"
+15. click on "CREATE"
-14. click on your name in the top right corner and click on ``Copy Login Command`` and login in your terminal by pasting it.
+16. click on your name in the top right corner and click on ``Copy Login Command`` and login in your terminal by pasting it.
-15. select Project
+17. select Project

 .. code:: bash

    $ oc project <your-project-name>

-16. create Secrets
+18. create Secrets

 First you have to create the secrets in Openshift for all accounts needed below: